NovoG93/NovoG93.github.io/_posts/2025-09-05-homelab-part2.md

       9. External-DNS for automatic DNS record management

 During this setup we will run into the chicken-and-egg problem on a couple of occasions:
-- My applications rely on  secrets, but I want to manage my secrets in Git as well. $\rightarrow$ This will be solved by deploying Vault and the External Secrets Operator.
+- My applications rely on  secrets, but I want to manage my secrets in Git as well. → This will be solved by deploying Vault and the External Secrets Operator.
-- I want to use ArgoCD to manage my k8s manifests in a GitOps fashion, but I need to deploy ArgoCD first. $\rightarrow$ This will be solved by deploying ArgoCD manually first, then using it to manage itself and the rest of the applications.
+- I want to use ArgoCD to manage my k8s manifests in a GitOps fashion, but I need to deploy ArgoCD first. → This will be solved by deploying ArgoCD manually first, then using it to manage itself and the rest of the applications.

 <div style="display: flex; justify-content: center; align-items: center; flex-wrap: wrap;">